abcdesktopio/docs/opsdocs/docs/4.2/snapshot.md

 kubectl -n abcdesktop get pod -o jsonpath={.spec.containers[*].name} 12896316-a4dbc
 ```

-A new container is present `t-snapshot` in the list of containers
+A new container `t-snapshot` appears in the list of containers

 ```
 x-graphical c-printer s-sound f-filer o-storage t-snapshot